-The GoPro is the quintessential action/vlogger cam, and the GoPro Hero9 represents the very pinnacle of that form factor.
+The GoPro is the quintessential action/vlogger cam, and the No products found. represents the very pinnacle of that form factor.
 It’s dust and weather resistant, can be taken underwater, shoots in 5K or at high speed in 1080p, features a brilliant digital stabilization system, and you can directly live stream from the camera.
 If you live an outdoorsy life, or simply want a powerful, rugged camera to throw around in your shoots, you want the Hero 9 Black.

 When it comes to performance, it’s hard to figure out where to start.
 Everything about this camera can be spoken of in superlatives, because it is, quite literally, the best action cam out there.
 5K 30fps video is great for vlogs and landscape shots from a drone.
 4K60 is perfect for action, and the 8x slo-mo for those epic showreels.

 Features like horizon leveling and HyperSmooth 3.0 ensure that every shot is framed perfectly, regardless of how you orient the camera.
 And those 20MP stills?
 Sure, they’re shot on what is basically a fish-eye lens, but they’re still very good stills, and if you use the GoPro a lot, the images will be in sync with your art style.

 As with all GoPros, the Hero 9 is a diminutive, cuboid beast.
 It’s barely taller than a paper clip but manages spectacular performance by ensuring that every cubic millimeter of that chassis is chock full of electronic wizardry.

 You get two displays: one on the front and one on the rear.
 The rear display is also a touchscreen.
 The camera also features a mic for recording sound as well as voice control, and even a speaker for playing back your work.